Prohelion/prohelion.github.io/docs/Profinity/Battery_Charging.md

 Profinity can manage charging of your pack by controlling your Prohelion BMU and a charger to put charge in the pack.

-Profinity Charging supports four charging products as well as balancing capabilities to ensure that your pack cells remain balanced and in good condition.
+Profinity Charging supports four charging products (listed below) as well as balancing capabilities to ensure that your pack cells remain balanced and in good condition.

 <figure markdown>
 ![Siglent Charger](images/SiglentCharger.jpg)